karlfindhansen/MLOps_Jan2025/reports/README.md

 > Answer:

 - Student s243345 contributed by implementing a linting workflow, adding explainability with saliency maps, setting up wandb sweeps for hyperparameter optimization, integrating Hydra with wandb and Pytorch Lightning, and establishing DVC with a GCP Bucket.

+- Student s204674 contributed by working on the logging pipeline to track experiment results and performance metrics, specifically using WandB.
+Configured W&B to log hyperparameters, training/validation loss, accuracy, and model checkpoints.
+Moreover worked on testing, and integrating Github Actions with DVC.

 - Student sXXXXXX contributed by...
 - All members contributed to code by...